Iasa-Global/btabok/pages/patterns/architecture_pattern_repository.md

 Patterns can be classified according to the following broad disciplines:

-* Enterprise Architecture
+* Reference Models
-* Enterprise Application Architecture
-* Software Architecture
+* Architecture Styles
-* Software Design
+* Design Patterns

 ## Catalog of Patterns

-### Enterprise Architecture Catalog

-### Enterprise Application Architecture Patterns

-### Software Architecture Patterns

 ### Software Design Pattern Types and Catalog